-Where possible the person who takes photos should be a Garda Photographer.
+The person with the most appropriate skill and expertise to take the required photographs is a Garda Photographer.
 This also supports safe practice with regard to continuity and storage of evidence.
 The details of the Garda Photographer local to the SATU should be available in that SATU.
 The request for photography should be recorded in the patient record.
 If a Garda Photographer attends the SATU, their details are recorded in the patient's documentation.

 Where a Garda Photographer is not available or not appropriate, some SATUs may choose to have local arrangements for photographic evidence.
-In this situation, in order to support safe practice with regard to continuity and storage of evidence, it is vital that the chain of evidence is maintained, and all images are stored in a safe manner.
+In this situation, it is vital that the chain of evidence is maintained and all images are stored in a safe manner.
 Consideration must be given to the provision of appropriate training to address the relevant issues in the taking of photographs.